 The day after I flew back to Toronto, Canada (home), had a weekend with my family, during this weekend I started experience some tingling in my limbs, I did not pay too much attention to it.
 Monday came around I went to work, the tingling continued in my hands, I had a meeting with my manager and I mention about the odd tingling in my hands.
 He said nothing to worry about, you been traveling allot lately.

 Wednesday that week I flew off to Sweden, took my kids with me as we were going to surprise my grandfather on his 90 birthday.
-During the flight tingling intensified and I start feeling it in my feet’s as well, I took a few drinks on the flight and did not pay more attention to the symptoms.
+During the flight tingling intensified and I start feeling it in my feet’s as well and did not pay more attention to the symptoms.
 Arriving in Stockholm, Sweden, I rented a car and drove to my dad’s house, the next day was the birthday party.
 I change and got ready to drive to were the party was being held, odd feeling came through my head, I start think what side off the road should I drive on, I got really confused and had to stop and wait for a car to pass, before I could carry on.

 I blocked this thought out as a jet lag issue, and did not think any more about it.
 The party was great, my grandfather was so surprised seeing me and the kids, on the way back to my dad’s house.
 I stopped by the supermarket as I was craving for Swedish food, I got back to my dad’s house and I ate what I had purchased.
 During the night I got really sick I had the symptoms of food positioning, diarrhea and vomiting, the whole next day I was back and forth to the bathroom.
 I start developing muscle pain, my tingling had reach the whole arm and legs, and muscle weakness had kicked in.
 I thought it was all down to the food positioning, was I wrong.